petejohanson/angular-hy-res/README.md

     $ bower install --save angular-hy-res

-_Note: The API is still evolving, so during the 0.0.x series of releases there are no API stability guarantees Those users needed a stbake API should set an explicit version in bower.json_
+_Note: The API is still evolving, so during the 0.0.x series of releases there are no API stability guarantees Those users needed a stable API should set an explicit version in bower.json_

 ### Manual